When going gluten-free, it seems that all us gluten-free folk can think about is pizza.

-I visited Patxi’s in Cherry Hills and the staff there was ultra friendly – you could tell they loved working there.
-As soon as I notified my server that I had Celiac, he told me the GF pizza is better than their regular pizza and that he often orders it himself.
-He assured me they would cook my pizza separate and that they know how to handle cross contamination issues.
+I visited Patxi’s in Cherry Hills and the staff there was ultra-friendly – you could tell they loved working there.
+As soon as I notified my server that I had celiac disease, he told me the gluten-free pizza is actually better than their regular pizza anyway and that he often orders his pizza GF just for the fun of it.
+He also assured me that they would cook my pizza separate from the gluten pizza and that they know how to mitigate cross contamination.
 I felt so at ease and excited to try this pizza!

 The gluten-free pizza crust is made with rice flour, tapioca flour, water, potato flour, potato flakes, olive oil, sugar, yeast, salt, and seasonings.
 It’s free from most common allergens – and they even offer dairy-free and vegan cheese.
 The allergy crowd is someone they are definitely catering to – I’m impressed!

 If I had to rank pizza places in Denver, Patxi’s would be at the top of my list.
 This pizza is good!
 You can tell Paxti’s makes its own pizza dough as it tastes like nothing I’ve tasted before.

 I truly recommend Paxti’s pizza as a fantastic way to get your gluten-free pizza on!
 (BTW, they serve Chicago-style deep dish pizza too – the non-GFers will be in heaven too.)

 Racca’s Pizzeria (formerly known as Marco’s Coal Fired Pizza): I was really happy with my visit to the Racca’s Pizzeria in Inverness (and I’ve been to the Racca’s downtown too).